 - Just like all other Cognitive Skills, the highest score for this skill is averaged with the other high scores per skill to calculate the overall Cognitive Skills score.

 In the Summit Learning Program, students demonstrate mastery with a grade of A, B, or C. Anything below as C is considered “off track” (there are no Ds).
-If an 8th grader, for example, has a Cognitive Skills Score average below a 3, then his/her grade would show up as an “off-track,” (which translates to an F) until he/she is able to bring her Cognitive Skills Score average over 3.
+If an 8th grader, for example, has a Cognitive Skills Score average below a 3, then their grade would show up as an “off track,” (which translates to an F) until they is able to bring her Cognitive Skills Score average over 3.